tiagodavi/tiagodavi.github.io/index.md

 - Experience working as a Professional Ruby On Rails Developer
 - Experience working with relational databases (particularly MySQL and PostgreSQL)
 - Experience using GIT, Heroku, Github and Bitbucket
-- Good knowledge of modern client-side technologies (HTML5, CSS3, Type|JavaScript)
+- Good knowledge of modern client-side technologies (HTML5, CSS3, Type/JavaScript)

 ### Recent Hobby Projects